brockwade633/dotfiles/README.md

 ```

 #### Sync Neovim Plugins
-After entering nvim for the first time, run `:PackerInstall` and/or `:PackerSync` to make sure all the plugins are installed.
+To make sure all the plugins are installed, open `plug.lua` and run `luafile %` to source, then `:PackerInstall` and/or `:PackerSync` to bring down the plugins.
 Run `:PackerStatus` to verify they're all there.
 Some plugins may require manually loading before syncing again: `:PackerLoad <plugin>`.

+#### Font
+Follow [these instructions](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k) to install the `MesloLGS NF` font and use it in your terminal of choice.

 #### Optional
 Run `nvim` on `vim` commands